sudoku3698/niveshkhoja/readme.md

    upload mysql file to your database from database/latestfile.sql

 Step 5 :-
-    Update .env file as per your configuration.
+   update .env file as per your configuration.